 Catastrophic accidents can change the life of the victim and those they love in an instant.

-In this case involving a chartered bus and a van only the police report will begin to tell the story of what happened on June 12 at 8:15 am.
+In this case, involving a chartered bus and a van, only the police report will begin to tell the story of what happened on June 12 at 8:15 am.
 Our job as personal injury lawyers is to fight to provide the victims we represent and their families the maximum amount of compensation for their losses.
-Our advocacy for injury victims extends past the court room, our goal throughout the legal process is to help make our community safer, more orderly and ensure that people exercise caution and safety in all aspects of their lives.
+Our advocacy for injury victims extends past the courtroom, our goal throughout the legal process is to help make our community safer, more orderly and ensure that people exercise caution and safety in all aspects of their lives.

 Just a few years ago Mayor DiBlasio lowered the speed limit in NYC in an agenda that was called vision Zero.
 The purpose of the change was to drastically reduce New York City Traffic deaths.
 This Citi Bike tragedy proves that speed is not a limiting factor in catastrophic bicycle accidents, the condition of a roadway can also greatly affect safety.
 New York City roadways are extremely crowded and the condition of the roadways can make traveling by bicycle very dangerous.
 Pedestrians and bicyclists are always subject to safety issues and it is extremely critical that if you are on the roads, wether a driver, bicyclist or pedestrian that you use extreme caution.

 Our firm has helped many cyclists and their families secure financial recompense after they have suffered a serious injury or wrongful death, including a recent $1.5 Million settlement for the family of a teacher struck by a NYPD van while crossing the street and a $500K settlement for a cyclist struck by a SUV on their way to work.
-Raphaelson and Levine has the resources and the experience to insure that our clients are recovering the maximum amount allowed under the law.
+Raphaelson and Levine have the resources and the experience to ensure that our clients are recovering the maximum amount allowed under the law.